malteschaefer1/malteschaefer1.github.io/index.md

 ## About Me

-I am a Ph.D. student at TU Braunschweig, <a href="https://www.tu-braunschweig.de/en/iwf/nplce">Chair of Sustainable Manufacturing and Life Cycle Engineering</a>.
-Sometimes I also work as a <a href="https://www.malteschaefer.com/">coach</a>.
+I am a researcher at Bergische Universität Wuppertal, <a href="https://psq.uni-wuppertal.de/de/ueber-uns/team/">department of product safety and quality engineering (PSQ)</a>.

 ## Research Interests